-Eligible Holders must file an executed copy of a Disclosure and Notice of Intent to Convert Unclaimed Property Examination into a Review under the Secretary of State’s Unclaimed Property Voluntary Disclosure Agreement Program (“Form NOI CONV”) within 60 days of the adoption of the Department of Finance Regulations pursuant to 12 Del.
-C. § 1176(b).
-Pursuant to that statute, regulations will be adopted on or before December 1, 2017 by the Department of Finance.
+Eligible Holders must file an executed copy of a Disclosure and Notice of Intent to Convert Unclaimed Property Examination into a Review under the Secretary of State’s Unclaimed Property Voluntary Disclosure Agreement Program (“Form NOI CONV”), which must be received by the Department of State by December 11, 2017.
 Form NOI CONV must be signed by a duly authorized officer of the Company that is seeking to convert, and may be delivered to the Department of State in the following manner:

 Secretary of State, State of Delaware